The key word is reliable.

 Period.

-Traditional methods
+Traditional tracking methods

-1. Delivery and Read Receipts
+1. Delivery and read receipts

 The reason is, as you might have guessed, spam.
-Spammers use receipts to validate that an email they’re sending to is a valid email address, and thus should be spammed even more.
+Spammers try to use receipts to validate that they’re sending to a valid email address and thus should send even more.
+No one wants that, so the features are disabled by default.

 Email open tracking services

-The techniques they use fall into two buckets:
+The techniques they use fall into two buckets.

 Lack of data tells you nothing

-The technique is simply not 100% reliable.
+The technique is not 100% reliable.

 Alternatives